Tyler2692/DC-Motor-Control-for-Arduino/README.md

-code by Tyler K and Wes Spaugh
+project by Tyler K and Wes Spaugh